top of page

 LONGBOAT KEY LIVE WEBCAM

-Longboat Key, a barrier island west of Sarasota and Bradenton, is known for its 12 miles of white-sand beaches, luxury resorts, waterfront golf, and upscale dining.
-Split between Sarasota and Manatee counties, the island offers plenty to do for outdoor enthusiasts, families, and retirees. https://maps.app.goo.gl/e4Xe2rRK5ssDUJNaA
+About: Longboat Key, a barrier island west of Sarasota and Bradenton, is known for its 12 miles of white-sand beaches, luxury resorts, waterfront golf, and upscale dining.
+Split between Sarasota and Manatee counties, the island offers plenty to do for outdoor enthusiasts, families, and retirees.
+There is not much public parking on Longboat Key, so many people need to be staying there to get access.

 ANNA MARIA ISLAND LIVE WEBCAM